cleidsondias/Ignis-inventum---Infra/CONTRIBUTING.md

 ### Do you like to code?

-- Fork & clone
+- clone the branch develop
 - git checkout -b my-new-feature
-- create or fix
+- create a new patterns or fix
 - Submit a pull request

 ### Do you like organizing?